-Target Two thirds of PROWs to be in 'good' condition by 2016, 80% by end of plan period Progress towards Target Conditions of PROWs are reported on a 'pass' / 'fail' basis (i.e. does the PROW meet the basic requirements to be passable, way marked, reasonable surface, gates in working order).
-In 2012, 73% of Rossendale's surveyed PROW network was reported as a 'pass', whereas 27% was reported as a 'fail'.
+Target Two thirds of PROWs to be in 'good' condition by 2016, 80% by end of plan period Progress Conditions of PROWs are reported on a 'pass' / 'fail' basis (i.e. does the PROW meet the towards Target basic requirements to be passable, way marked, reasonable surface, gates in working toma do rangot order).
+1 In 2012, 73% of Rossendale's surveyed PROW network was reported as a 'pass', whereas 27% was reported as a 'fail'.
 This is slightly lower than the previous year but care should be taken in assessing the figures as they are disaggregated from a county wide figure.
 The main reasons for failure were poor waymarking; vegetation blocking the route and poor surfaces.
 However, the level of performance is significantly above target.
-Trigger to Implement Contingencies 1.
-50% not in 'good' condition by 2014 2.
-70% not in 'good' condition by 2020 Trigger Met No. Contingencies Identify the problem and barriers/causes to development via discussions and/or assessment(s) Investigate possibilities for funding improvements from a variety of sources (e.g. CIL, Grants, DEFRA, Lottery etc) Prioritising key routes to facilitate implementation of other Core Strategy policies (e.g. 9 and 14) Coordinating lobbying by interested parties (e.g. Civic Trust, Ramblers Association) to LCC
+Trigger to 1.
+50% not in 'good' condition by 2014 Implement 2.
+70% not in 'good' condition by 2020 Contingencies Trigger Met No. Contingencies 1.
+Identify the problem and barriers/causes to development via discussions and/or U assessment(s) 2.
+Investigate possibilities for funding improvements from a variety of sources (e.g. CIL, Grants, DEFRA, Lottery etc) 3.
+Prioritising key routes to facilitate implementation of other Core Strategy policies (e.g. 9 and 14) 4.
+Coordinating lobbying by interested parties (e.g. Civic Trust, Ramblers Association) to LCC